anquanscan/sec-tools/README.md

 [review_the_national_post-graduate_entrance_examination](https://github.com/AngelKitty/review_the_national_post-graduate_entrance_examination): 🌟复习考研的那些事儿(清华912考研)～～
 [Cyphr](https://github.com/justSid404/Cyphr): Cyphr is a Python based tool for Cryptography.
 Cyphr can Encrypt and Decrypt text in 5 different methods.
 [Learning-Node.js-Security](https://github.com/AnimeshShaw/Learning-Node.js-Security): A Collection of articles, videos, blogs, talks and other materials on Node.js Security
 [adversary_emulation_library](https://github.com/center-for-threat-informed-defense/adversary_emulation_library): An open library of adversary emulation plans designed to empower organizations to test their defenses based on real-world TTPs.
+[infosecBasics](https://github.com/dhaneshsivasamy07/infosecBasics): Basics required for anyone to enter into the world of InfoSec